Our acronyms, words, and phrases decoded

 This is the large hill on campus that overlooks Cache Valley.
 It is also where Old Main rests, a landmark building to the campus and valley that houses the administration offices and classrooms.

-ORC Is the acronym for the Outdoor Recreation Center.
+ORP Is the acronym for the Outdoor Recreation Program.
 Located to the east of the football stadium, this is where you can rent outdoor equipment, buy used equipment, sign up for classes, or participate in group trips.

 Located in the heart of USU's campus, the quad is the large grass area located behind Old Main and surrounded by the historic buildings on campus.
 Students use this green space to study, play games and sports, meet friends, or relax.